2024-2025 Edition

 A student doing a combined major in Jewish Studies and Political Science must complete the full ten-course requirements for the Political Science major in addition to Jewish Studies courses.
 Both departments must agree on the senior requirement grade and the potential departmental honors nomination.

-A student doing a combined major in Women's Studies and Political Science must complete the full nine-course requirements for the Political Science major in addition to Women's Studies courses.
+A student doing a combined major in Women's Studies and Political Science must complete the full ten-course requirements for the Political Science major in addition to Women's Studies courses.
 She must consult both thesis advisors (=sponsors) on a regular basis throughout the colloquium and the completed thesis must integrate the two fields of inquiry.
 Both departments must agree on the senior requirement grade and the potential departmental honors nomination.

 Any other combined major (for example, Art History-Political Science), or a special major, requires a petition to the Committee on Programs and Academic Standing (CPAS) and the approval of the Chairs of the sponsoring departments.
 (For Political Science, obtain the approval of the Department Chair.)
 Obtain forms and instructions from the Class Dean in the Dean of Studies Office.
 The student will be required to take a minimum of seven political science courses of at least three points each, including two lecture courses and three colloquia, to be selected in consultation with the Departmental Representative.
 The student is expected to take a third colloquium.
 She must consult both essay advisors (=sponsors) on a regular basis throughout the colloquium, assuring integration of the two fields of inquiry.
 Both departments must agree on the senior requirement grade and the potential departmental honors nomination.